Valentine's Day 2023 gift guide: The best Valentine's Day gifts for all of your loved ones

 Lovable, huggable and of course squishable, Squishmallows will have kids of all ages seeing hearts.
 For Valentine's Day, this white chocolate-dipped strawberry is the perfect pick.

-Featuring Valentine’s delights from around the world, this Valentine’s Variety Tackle Box is every candy lover's dream.
-Inside you'll find colorful and a carefully curated box ready to be gifted with love this Valentine's.
+Featuring a colorful assortment of sweet, sour and chocolatey Valentine’s sweets, this Valentine’s Variety Tackle Box is every candy lover's dream.
+Inside you'll find a deliciously curated box ready to be gifted with love this Valentine's Day.

 Build-a-Bear Workshop is the iconic place where kids can go to build their own custom teddy bears and other stuffed animals.
 For Valentine's Day you can order the Sweet Dreams Bear Valentine's Day Gift Set that includes one soft and cuddle brown teddy bear plus an adorable pair of pajamas with hearts on them.
 The cuddle companion can be ordered stuffed, dressed and ready to play or unstuffed and undressed so it can be assembled by the child.